 Colorado’s rich history of the railroad system is made evident throughout many parts of the state.
 One of the more impressive historical displays of Colorado’s old rail system is the Alpine Tunnel.

 Located near Pitkin, CO, the Alpine Tunnel was once the highest railroad tunnel in the world.
-It remains today as the highest railroad passage in North America, sitting at 11,523 feet.
+No longer active, it remains today as one of the highest closed railway lines in North America, sitting at 11,523 feet.
 As the first tunnel to cross the Continental Divide, it was a true innovator of its time.

 Visitors today can hike the original narrow-gauge railroad bed that led to the Alpine Tunnel and uncover for themselves the history of Colorado’s railway system.

 The Denver South Park and Pacific Railroad, the same railroad that connected Como to Breckenridge via what is now Boreas Pass, started construction to connect the towns of St. Elmo and Pitkin.
 It was also believed the area would be the next “big thing” in mining with its mineral-rich terrain.
 As many as 10,000 men, at varied times, worked to construct the rail line and tunnel.

 Excavation of the tunnel began in 1880 with a six-month completion deadline.
 High hopes were soon diminished when a half of a year had past, and realization set in that the project would take much longer.
 Two years later, in 1882 the first narrow-gauge rail came through the tunnel.
 Extending 1,772 feet in length and over two miles above sea level, the tunnel was an engineering marvel that was the first of its kind.